 Do I need snow chains in Kosciuszko National Park?

-All 2WD vehicles will need to carry snow chains between the June and October long weekends on the following roads:
+All 2WD vehicles will need to carry snow chains between 1 June and 11 October on the following roads:

 The road from Khancoban to Cabramurra and many of Kosciuszko National Park's minor roads are closed in winter.

-While snow chains are not compulsory for 4WD and AWD vehicles, it's recommended you carry them during winter, especially if you're not used to driving on alpine roads affected by snow and ice.
+Snow chains are not compulsory for 4WD and AWD vehicles but we recommended you carry them during winter.
+Especially if you're not used to driving on alpine roads affected by snow and ice.

 Hiring and using snow chains